I can tell you how to make legal copies of your DVD’s:

 by using dvd-camcorder, I have taken pictures.
 The files are of VOB, INFO, BUP extension.
 Please advise me as to how to open these files.

-the vob, info, bup extension files are Video_TS DVD folder, you can use DVD player to open these files, or burn Video_TS to DVD.
+the vob, info, bup extension files are Video_TS DVD folder, you can use DVD player to open these files, or learn more about how to burn Video_TS to DVD.